nickwimer/ytScripts/README.md

 `--datapath`: Path to the plot files.

+`--outpath`: Path to the output image directory (defualt to datapath/images).

 `--pname`: Used to specify individual plot file names instead of doing all files in the datapath.

+`--field`: Name of the field for visualization.

 `--normal`: Normal direction for the slice plot.
 Slice will be taken in the middle of the domain.